Allan Armitage: Career

-Armitage has lectured in Canada, the United States, China, Colombia, New Zealand, Australia, and Europe.
+Armitage has lectured in Canada, the United States, China, Colombia, New Zealand, Australia and Europe.
 He has visited research centers and production centers throughout the world and is constantly studying annuals, perennials, cut flowers, and greenhouse crops in various climates.
-He teaches courses in Greenhouse Production, Greenhouse Crop Management, and Herbaceous plant Identification and Use.
+He teaches courses in greenhouse production, greenhouse crop management, and herbaceous plant identification and use.

-He writes a monthly column for Greenhouse Grower Magazine, a national trade journal, in which he discusses new crops and new trends in floriculture.
+He writes a monthly column for Greenhouse Grower magazine, a national trade journal, in which he discusses new crops and new trends in floriculture.

+In the plant community Armitage is well known for wearing a Tilley hat.
+It is such a part of his personal image that when he published his memoir in 2015, it was titled, It's Not Just About The Hat: The Unlikely Journey of a Plantsman.